CamNorman/CamNorman/README.md

 Im looking to collaborate on new projects that will further my understanding of coding

-I am proficient in Python
+I am proficient in Python and SQL

 Ways to connect with me:
 Email: